How Are International Commercial Disputes Resolved under Dutch Law?

 Amsterdam has joined the likes of London, Dubai and Singapore now that the Netherlands Commercial Court has opened its doors.

 The Netherlands Commercial Court offers parties to business and trade disputes a forum where they can litigate in English before neutral, specialist commercial judges, right in the heart of Europe.
+Parties who need urgent interim measures may also apply for preliminary relief.

 - Contractual dispute: A contractual dispute occurs when any party is in disagreement over the contract terms or definitions.
 In order for a contract to be valid there needs to be consensus ad idem, or mutual agreement.
 A contract is not legally valid without mutual agreement and can be contested in court.

 - Pre-contractual issues: these are issues that arise before the contract comes into effect, and can include issues such as mistake (dwaling), threat (bedreiging), fraud (bedrog), and abuse of circumstances (misbruik van omstandigheden).
-Contracts that are affected by such issues may be found to be voidable or annulled, depending on the circumstances the type of defect of consent involved.
+Contracts that are affected by such issues may be found to be voidable or annulled, depending on the circumstances and the type of defect of consent involved.

 - Contract breaches: legal breaches of contract occur when there is a failure by one party to perform any term of a contract, without a legitimate excuse.
 Such contractual breaches may include not paying on time, not finishing what is done, or failure to deliver goods.
 A breach of contract is a common reason to file a lawsuit, and usually results in damages.